Guide to Access-A-Ride Service

 For subscription service, please press “6.”

-To commend someone, offer a suggestion, or raise a concern, please press “8.”
+To offer a commendation or suggestion or to make a complaint, please press “8.”

 To repeat this announcement, please press “0.”